 Co-chairs: Vice President of Business Services Academic Senate President or designee

-Members: All Department Chairs and Coordinators or designees Director of Facilities, Maintenance, and Operations Three Deans appointed by the Executive Vice President
+Members: All Department Chairs and Coordinators or designees Director of Facilities, Maintenance, and Operations

+College Services Business Manager

+Three Deans appointed by the Vice Presidents of Academic Affairs and Student Services

 Three classified representatives recommended by the SEIU and appointed by the President

-One faculty member appointed by AFT One Classified Supervisors representative
+One faculty member appointed by AFT Two Classified Supervisorrepresentatives

-One student appointed by Associated Students who serves in an advisory role Executive Vice President (ex-officio, non-voting)
+One student appointed by Associated Students who serves in an advisory role Vice President of Academic Affairs (ex-officio, non-voting)

+Vice President of Student Services (ex-officio, non-voting)

 Student Learning Outcomes Committee

-Charter: The Student Learning Outcomes Committee promotes campus-wide understanding and integration of Student Learning Outcomes, facilitating campus dialogue to enhance institutional
+Charter: The Student Learning Outcomes Committee promotes campus-wide understanding and integration of Outcomes, at all levels and across all programs.
+The SLO Committee is charged with facilitating campus dialogue to enhance institutional

 effectiveness and the continuous improvement of student learning.
 The specific tasks of this committee are:

-Refine the plan and timeline for the ongoing development and assessment of Student Learning Outcomes, General Education Student Learning Outcomes, and Institutional Student Learning Outcomes as needed
+Refine the plan and timeline, as needed, for the ongoing development and assessment of Student Learning Outcomes, which include: Institution-Level Outcomes (ILOs), Program-Level Outcomes (PLOs), Student Support Outcomes (SSOs), General Education Student Learning Outcomes (GLOs), and Course-Level Outcomes (CLOs)

-Guide the college through the continual process of developing, implementing, assessing, and evaluating outcomes
+Guide the college through the continual process of developing, implementing, assessing, and evaluating outcomes; and

-Monitor and evaluate the process of assessing Student Learning Outcomes for courses, programs, and services; and
+Monitor an d support the process of assessing Outcomes for courses, programs, services, and the use of results for accreditation.

-Monitor and document Student Learning Outcome efforts and results for accreditation

-Co-chairs: Dean appointed by Executive Vice President Academic Senate President or designee
+Co-chairs: Dean appointed by Vice President of Academic Affairs

+Faculty member appointed by the Academic Senate Council and who is, therefore, an ex-officio, non-voting member of the Academic Senate Council

-Members: Department Chair, Coordinator, Supervisor or designee from each department Faculty Student Learning Outcome Coordinator
+Members: Department Chair, Coordinator, Supervisor or designee from each department

-Dean appointed by the Executive Vice President
+Dean appointed by the Vice Presidents of Academic Affairs and Student Services

+Student Learning Outcomes Coordinator (ex-officio, non-voting)

+Academic Senate President (ex-officio, non-voting)

 Student Success and Equity Committee

 Charter: The Student Success and Equity Committee makes recommendations on college-wide planning related to student success activities.
 The specific tasks of this committee are: